 The University of Canberra takes a zero tolerance approach to assault and harassment, sexual or other, and our campus culture supports the reporting of any such offences.
 The University strives to create a safe and secure environment for students and provide extensive support mechanisms for students when they disclose or report incidents.
 These include welfare, academic, medical and counselling, and accommodation support services.

-Remember that safety is your right, but also your responsibility.
-The University’s Student Conduct Rules 2017 make clear what constitutes acceptable behavior and mechanisms are in place to take action against those who break the rules.
-The rules apply to conduct on University grounds or in relation to any event or activities related to the student’s enrolment and education for students about what constitutes acceptable behavior is provided during orientation programs.
+Remember that safety is your right.
+The University’s Student Conduct Rules are clear about what constitutes acceptable behaviour and mechanisms are in place to take action against those who break the rules.
+The rules apply to conduct on University grounds or in relation to any event or activities related to the student’s enrolment and education for students about what constitutes acceptable behaviour is provided during orientation programs.